-For marine diesel engine installed on a ship which activities take place in a shipyard or other repair facility located in a NO_x Tier III emission control area, the NO_x Tier III emission standards are temporarily exempted provided the conditions specified in regulation 13 of MARPOL Annex VI (IMO resolution MEPC.286(71) "Amendments to MARPOL Annex VI (Designation of the Baltic Sea and the North Sea Emission Control Areas for NO_x Tier III emission control) (Information to be included in the bunker delivery note)") are met.
+For marine diesel engine installed on a ship which activities take place in a shipyard or other repair facility located in a $NO_x$ Tier III emission control area, the $NO_x$ Tier III emission standards are temporarily exempted provided the conditions specified in regulation 13 of MARPOL Annex VI (IMO resolution MEPC.286(71) "Amendments to MARPOL Annex VI (Designation of the Baltic Sea and the North Sea Emission Control Areas for $NO_x$ Tier III emission control) (Information to be included in the bunker delivery note)") are met.

-- 2.2.7 Diesel engines which are covered by these requirements, shall be subject to initial survey on the manufacturer's test bench in compliance with 2.1 of the RS Guidelines of the Application of Provisions of the NO_x Technical Code.
-For those engines the NO_x Technical Files prepared by the manufacturer shall be approved by the Register. - 2.2.8 Upon satisfactory results of the survey, the Register shall issue Engine International Air Pollution Prevention Certificates (EIAPP Certificate) (Form 2.4.40) with Supplements (Form 2.4.41) to the Parent Engines and to each Engine within an Engine Family or Engine Group. - 2.2.9 In the event that Supplement to the EIAPP Certificate (Form 2.4.41) includes the NO_x reducing device (Selective Catalyst Reduction system (hereinafter referred to as the SCR system), the latter shall be considered an engine component and it shall also be informed about in the SCR system for this engine.
-The marine diesel engine including the SCR system shall be tested at the manufacturer's test bed at the initial survey.
+2.2.10 Diesel engines which are covered by these requirements, shall be subject to initial survey on the manufacturer's test bench in compliance with 2.1 of the RS Guidelines of the Application of Provisions of the NOx Technical Code.
+For those engines the NOx Technical Files prepared by the manufacturer shall be approved by the Register.

+2.2.11 Upon satisfactory results of the survey, the Register shall issue Engine International Air Pollution Prevention Certificates (EIAPP Certificate) (Form 2.4.40) with Supplements (Form 2.4.41) to the Parent Engines and to each Engine within an Engine Family or Engine Group.

+2.2.12 In the event that Supplement to the EIAPP Certificate (Form 2.4.41) includes the NOx reducing device (Selective Catalyst Reduction system (hereinafter referred to as the SCR system)), the latter shall be considered an engine component and it shall also be informed about in the SCR system for this engine.
+The marine diesel engine including the SCR system shall be tested at the manufacturer's test bed at the initial survey in accordance with 2.1.3 of the RS Guidelines of the Application of Provisions of the NOx Technical Code taking into consideration the relevant provisions of the IMO Guidelines adopted by IMO resolution MEPC.291(71), as amended.

-In case the marine diesel engine cannot be tested along with the SCR system due to technical and practical difficulties and if the Register approves it, the initial survey procedure shall be applied to the marine diesel engine including the SCR system in compliance with 5.1.4 of the RS Guidelines of the Application of Provisions of the NO ${\rm x}$ Technical Code taking into consideration the relevant provisions of the IMO Guidelines adopted by IMO resolution MEPC.198(62).
-Such a procedure provides for the marine diesel engine to be tested without the SCR system at the manufacturer's test bed followed by testing of the marine diesel engine along with this system onboard within the scope stipulated by the above Guidelines.
+In case the marine diesel engine cannot be tested along with the SCR system due to technical and practical difficulties and if the Register approves it, the initial survey procedure shall be applied to the marine diesel engine including the SCR system in compliance with Scheme B in IMO resolution MEPC.291(71), as amended.
+Such a procedure provides for the marine diesel engine to be tested without the SCR system at the manufacturer's test bed, testing of SCR chamber separately, followed by testing of the marine diesel engine along with this system onboard within the scope stipulated by the above Guidelines.

-- 2.2.10 In case the approval of NO_x Technical Files and issue of EIAPP Certificates (Form 2.4.40) for the above engines are made by other Administrations, the said documents may be recognized by the Register upon their proper consideration. - 2.2.11 The Tier and on/off status of marine diesel engines installed on board a ship to which the EIAPP Certificates have been issued confirming that they are certified to both Tier II and Tier III or that they are certified to Tier II only shall be recorded in such logbook at entry into and exit from a NO_x Tier III emission control area, or when the on/off status changes within such an area, together with the date, time and position of the ship.
+2.2.14 The Tier and on/off status of marine diesel engines installed on board a ship to which the EIAPP Certificates have been issued confirming that they are certified to both Tier II and Tier III or that they are certified to Tier II only shall be recorded in such logbook at entry into and exit from a NOx Tier III emission control area, or when the on/off status changes within such an area, together with the date, time and position of the ship.